MetalBlockchain/metal-docs/docs/overview/getting-started/intro.md

 The **X-Chain** acts as a decentralized platform for creating and trading digital smart assets, a representation of a real-world resource (e.g., equity, bonds) with a set of rules that govern its behavior, like "can’t be traded until tomorrow" or "can only be sent to US citizens."

 One asset traded on the X-Chain is METAL.
-When you issue a transaction to a blockchain on Avalanche, you pay a fee denominated in METAL.
+When you issue a transaction to a blockchain on Metal Blockchain, you pay a fee denominated in METAL.

 The X-Chain is an instance of the Avalanche Virtual Machine (AVM).
 The [X-Chain API](../../apis/metalgo/apis/x-chain.md) allows clients to create and trade assets on the X-Chain and other instances of the AVM.